Our Method

 Level 4 — The Professional Actor: Training is a cycle

-(*) Courses are bookable on a term-by-term basis.
-It's strongly advised to undertake all terms required to complete a Level in a row, but it's not obligatory: to obtain the Certificate, however, it is required to complete all three terms within a year for Level 1 and 2, and both the Level-3 terms within 9 months.
+It's strongly advised to undertake all terms/courses required to complete a Level in a row, but it's not obligatory: to obtain the Certificate, however, it is required to complete all three terms/courses within a year for Level 1 and 2, and both the Level-3 terms within 9 months.

 About Level 4

-Lots of our students and the typical Strasberg Actor who loves this Method will generally want to stick around and keep practising.
+Lots of our students and the typical Method Actor who loves our approach will generally want to stick around and keep practising.
 That's why we designed Level 4.
-The Strasberg Training is a cycle, each time you start over from the first step is different, it's a new depth of discovery and you are much more free and open and capable of using your instrument at that stage, so what you get out of your second-time Private Moment is usually huge compared to the first time you did it.
+Method Training is a cycle, each time you start over from the first step is different, it's a new depth of discovery and you are much more free and open and capable of using your instrument at that stage, so what you get out of your second-time Private Moment is usually huge compared to the first time you did it.
 At Level 4, you are also able to work on some advanced exercises and other work you might choose to prepare on your own: you can discuss this with the coach and the class, and keep the creative juice flowing at a high level.

 Your Achievements